 It was actually Ratt who rejected the offer to have a song (Reach for the Sky) on the Top Gun soundtrack.
 Warren was responsible for the rejection because he reasoned that The Rolling Stones wouldn’t have sold out like that.
 Reading about Ratt made me think about the irony of that dubious statement.

-Out of the Cellar could’ve been as big as Quiet Riot’s Metal Health (a hard rock album) had Scene of the Crime replaced Lack of Communication as the third single (although with chick replacing bitch).
+Out of the Cellar (a reference to moving away from the underground metal scene) could’ve been as big as Quiet Riot’s Metal Health (a hard rock album) had Scene of the Crime replaced Lack of Communication as the third single (although with chick replacing bitch).
 To make matters worse, the single that was chosen was repeated on the B-side.
 Instead, Ratt should’ve persuaded the company (Atlantic) to opt for I’m Insane.

-When a mainstream metal band releases singles, they have to please both the metalheads as well as the mainstreamers.
-It’s like what Twisted Sister’s Dee Snider said – you get the ballad, the macho credibility song, the party anthem and the racing track (pardon the unintentional pun).
+When a mainstream metal band releases singles, they have to please the metalheads as well as the mainstreamers.
+It’s like what Dee Snider of Twisted Sister said – you get the ballad, the macho credibility song, the party anthem and the racing track (pardon the unintentional pun).
 The best example of such an album is Warrant’s Cherry Pie (the last pop metal album to go double platinum).

 Ratt’s 2nd album, Invasion of your Privacy, could’ve sold 6 million copies (ala Metal Health).
 Like with Lack of Communication, What you Give is What you Get was a memorable yet momentum-lacking song which was the third single.
 As was the case with the previous third single, the song was on both sides.
 Instead, the third single should’ve been You Should Know by Now.

 Ratt’s 4th album, Reach for the Sky, only had 2 music videos.
 The problem is that I Want a Woman was the first single.
-Way Cool Jr. (where a washboard emulates the sound of a tap dancer) would’ve been a better choice.
+Way Cool Jr. (featuring saxophones and a harmonica) would’ve been a better choice.
 The second single should’ve been Bottom Line – the ultimate song about marriage (the music video could’ve featured Ratt as a wedding act).
 The B-side should’ve been What I’m After (which has a meaty riff that Stone Sour would use for a song titled 30/150) because it’s more upbeat than What’s it Gonna Be?

 Ironically, one of the things which could have helped get Ratt some much needed recognition would be to act in films.
 For example, Guns ‘n’ Roses (most of them anyway) appeared in a Clint Eastwood movie titled The Dead Pool (1988).
+A cooler example was filmed one year later.
+Bad Influence (starring Rob Lowe and James Spader) allowed The Nymphs to play a song (The Highway) in the film’s coolest scene.
 On the subject of acting gigs, look what we have here:

-Ratt’s 6th album, Detonator, could’ve rivaled the success of Mötley Crüe’s Dr. Feelgood (which went on to sell 6 million copies thanks to 5 singles).
+Ratt’s 5th album, Detonator, could’ve rivaled the success of the 5th Mötley Crüe album (Dr. Feelgood went on to sell 6 million copies thanks to 5 singles).
 I’m sure there are many Mötley Crüe fans who would disagree with this, but bear in mind that Mötley Crüe are only seen as the better band because they have diverse lyrics and better videos.
 As far as the music, Ratt were the better band but most people only know them by their singles.

 Regardless of the fact that Crosby spent most of his time in rehab during the making of Detonator, the album’s guitar tracks would’ve had powerful texture if Bruce Fairbairn hadn’t rejected the opportunity to produce Detonator.
 It probably didn’t help that Ratt were more interesting to look at backstage than on stage.

 As it stands, Stephen left because the band was in debt.
 Warren left because he didn’t want to be sued.
 Only Juan and Bobby remained.
 They should’ve renamed the band as Rodent to avoid being associated with their glam rock era.
-They should also have brought Crosby back because it was the triangular rhythm section which provided the backbone of Ratt’s sound.
+They should also have brought Crosby back into the fold to mould their new sound because it was the triangular rhythm section which provided the backbone of Ratt’s style.
 That trio were the holy trinity of metal.
 It’s very easy to see what the album titles would’ve been.

 Rat Race would’ve been a way to pay respect to the past while acknowledging the need to keep up with the current times.
 The second album might’ve been called Juggernaut because of the meatier-than-expected sound.
 It’s all too easy to envision the cover – a beautiful woman is behind a bar while holding 2 jugs of beer which are positioned in front of her biological jugs.
 It’s easy to envision this incarnation of the band releasing an industrial metal album titled Rattled.

-Even then, there was no guarantee that Rodent would’ve became bigger.
+Even then, there was no guarantee that Rodent would’ve become bigger than Out of the Cellar.
 My skepticism is more do with the cancellation of MTV’s Headbangers Ball than the grunge plague.
 The show was cancelled in 1995 for reasons which weren’t stated but were implied by the timing.
-1994 saw the release of a movie which was basically the Spinal Tap of the ’90s.
+1994 saw the release of a movie which introduced the Spinal Tap of the nineties.

 It is titled Airheads.
 Brendan Fraser’s Chazz was the new David St. Hubbins and Steve Buscemi’s Rex was clearly the new Derek Smalls, whereas Pip (Adam Sandler) was the new Nigel Tufnel (in terms of IQ but not instrument).
-Where Beavis and Butthead celebrated metal, Airheads debunked it (despite the fact that it was only slightly more profitable than Spinal Tap).
+Where Beavis and Butthead celebrated metal, Airheads debunked it (despite the fact that it was only slightly more profitable than This is Spinal Tap).
+Beavis and Butthead became the new Headbangers Ball.

-In 1995, Dave Mustaine (from Megadeth) complimented them:
+In 1995, Dave Mustaine (from Megadeth) complimented Ratt:

 “That’s another band that a lot of unfortunate luck happened to.
 Stephen is a unique guy, Warren is a great guitar player, Robbin was pretty cool and Juan seemed like a nice guy.”